mcclure/bitbucket-exfiltrate/README.md

     ssh-add -K ~/.ssh/id_rsa

-I ran this to get a sense of what it was I was gonna be backing up:
+I ran this (it asks for my Bitbucket password) to get a sense of what it was I was gonna be backing up:

     python3 backup.py -u MYUSERNAME -e "MY@EMAIL.ADDRESS" --info --sort-access --sort-scm

-I ran this to actually do the backup:
+I ran this (it also asks for my Bitbucket password) to actually do the backup:

     python3 backup.py -u runhello -e "andi.m.mcclure@gmail.com" --info --outdir /Volumes/PATH/TO/BACKUPDIR

+## Debugging

+For a couple repos with git subrepos, I had to edit an hg/.hg/hgrc file and add this at the end:

+    [subrepos]
+    git:allowed = true